-Sewanee Herbarium Fall Calendar of Events
+Sewanee Herbarium Fall 2019 Calendar of Events

 A group meets for nature journaling Thursday mornings 9-11.
 Come try it out – stick with it if you like.
 Bring an unlined journal (or a few sheets of unlined paper) and a pen or pencil.
 No experience needed.
-As the seasons transition, we gather in different places, so email firstname.lastname@example.org for info on the meeting place.
+As the seasons transition, we gather in different places, so contact firstname.lastname@example.org for info on the meeting place.

 All times are CST or CDT.